 Finland's Neste to cut up to 470 jobs

-Sept 14 (Reuters) - Finnish biofuel producer and oil refiner Neste NESTE.HE plans to cut up to 470 jobs in Finland to seek savings worth 50 million euros ($59.3 million) due to declining demand for fossil oil products, it said on Monday.
+Sept 14 (Reuters) - Finnish biofuel producer and oil refiner Neste NESTE.HE plans to cut up to 470 jobs in Finland to seek 50 million euros ($59 million) of savings due to declining demand for fossil oil products, it said on Monday.

 ((anne.kauranen@thomsonreuters.com))